How to write a compelling information security analyst cover letter

 Showcasing your accomplishments should be a priority, as they help to demonstrate to employers the real-life value you can bring to their company.

-As an Information Security Analyst for [Former Employer], I developed and implemented a new security application that reduced instances of fraud by 65%.
-This application also provided an automated regulatory program that reduced time spent on updating compliance systems by 50%.
+In my role as an Information Security Analyst at [Former Employer], I devised and implemented a new security protocol that mitigated fraudulent activities by an impressive 65%.
+I also developed an automated compliance system, streamlining tasks and reducing time spent on regulatory updates by a substantial 50%.

 To conclude your cover letter, you need an effective and memorable closing statement that includes: